 Offshore Drilling and Exploration:Your Voices Will Continue to Make a Difference!

-However, in 2015, a group of 75 scientists warned of “significant, long-lasting, and widespread” harm to fish and marine mammal populations if seismic blasting occurred.
-This process involves dynamite-like blasts going off every ten seconds for weeks or months on end.
+2. The Threat of Seismic Airgun Blasting: The National Oceanic and Atmospheric Administration (NOAA) and the BOEM are moving forward to issue permits to private companies to conduct seismic airgun blasting off the Atlantic Coast.
+This process is the step preceding drilling and involves dynamite-like blasts going off every ten seconds for weeks or months on end.
 Such activity will endanger our wildlife, our fisheries and our communities who are dependent on healthy marine environments (click here for info-graphic).

 WHAT YOU CAN DO

-With your help, we remain ever vigilant – working night and day to protect the coast we love.
+We remain ever vigilant – working night and day to protect the coast we love.
 For more information on what YOU can do to protect our oceans, contact Alice Keyes, Vice President of Coastal Conservation at [email protected] or (912) 230-6494.